 –Move your car out of direct sunlight and make sure it is not hot to the touch.

-–Get the vehicle good and wet to wash off any accumulated dirt to wash off any excess dirt, grime and other debris.
+–Get the vehicle good and wet to wash off any accumulated dirt, grime and other debris.

 — Use a dedicated car wash soap, not hand or dish soap that can strip off the car’s protective wax.